Joint Provostial and Human Resources Guideline on Non‐Medical Masks

 - If they have a medical condition including a physical condition, mental health condition, or other health concern that makes it difficult to wear a mask or face covering, including a medical condition that makes it difficult to breathe, or to put on and remove a mask or face covering without assistance, or someone who is unconscious or incapacitated

-- Where the ability to see the mouth is beneficial for communication, if they are persons with hearing loss and/or deafness or if they are the person communicating with a person with hearing loss and/or deafness
+- Where the ability to see the mouth is required for communication, if they are persons with hearing loss and/or deafness or if they are the person communicating with a person with hearing loss and/or deafness, provided measures are in place to protect health and safety

 Members of the community should not ask colleagues, students, or others at the University for supporting documentation or other proof regarding exemptions or accommodations under the Policy or this Guideline.
 In specific circumstances where individual health and safety is at risk, an individual who is unable to wear a non-medical mask or face covering due to one of the reasons above, or some other similar reason, may be asked by a manager or academic administrator to provide supporting documentation to the University through the appropriate office on a confidential basis.
 For example, employees, including faculty members, may be asked to provide documentation to Health & Well-being Services & Programs in some circumstances, or students in some situations may be asked to register with Accessibility Services.
 In all cases, such inquiries should be for the purpose of maintaining health and safety for the community, or for assisting with tailoring accommodation to their specific needs in a manner that maintains health and safety.